-As we experience "feels like" temperatures of more than 100 degrees in Michigan this week, here is a quick explanation on what the heat index is and how to read it.
+For whenever we experience “feels like” temperatures of more than 90 or even 100 degrees in Michigan, here is a quick explanation on what the heat index is and how to read it.

 The National Weather Service (NWS) explains the heat we feel outside on these hot summer days is not exactly caused by the temperature alone.
 You have to take into consideration the "heat index."